Lomustine: Manufacturing

+The first step in Lomustine synthesis is a fast reaction at room temperature: in the presence of triethylamine (TEA), 1-chloro-2-isocyanatoethane (2) carbamylates cyclohexylamine (1) to form 1-(2-chloroethyl)-3-cyclohexylurea (3).
+The reaction begins with interaction between the nitrogen lone pair in 1 and the acyl carbon center in 2.
+Addition forms a trigonal-planar reaction intermediate, which is then stabilized through a proton transfer from the nitrogen from 1 to the nitrogen from 2.

+The second synthetic step is the nitrosation of 3 by tert-butyl nitrite (TBN; 4) in aqueous solution.
+The reaction involves the radical homolysis of 4 into a tert-butoxyl radical and a nitrosyl radical.
+The tert-butoxyl radical then abstracts hydrogen from the less-hindered nitrogen (closest to chlorine) in 3 to form tert-butanol and a 1-(2-chloroethyl)-3-cyclohexylureyl radical.
+The latter reacts with the nitrosyl in a termination step to form lomustine (1-(2-chloroethyl)-3-cyclohexyl-1-nitrosourea).

 Pharmacology

 Mechanism of action

 Cell-cycle specific chemotherapy drugs only affect cells when they are dividing, whereas cell-cycle non-specific drugs affect cells when they are at rest.
 Lomustine is a cell cycle non-specific, highly lipophilic alkylating agent which produces chloroethyl carbenium ions and carbamylating intermediates in vivo.
 These products are electrophilic, and they attack nucleophilic sites on DNA and RNA to form alkylated products.
 Unlike other anticancer agents like mitomycin C, streptonigrin, bleomycin, and the anthracyclines, lomustine does not require bioactivation to react with cellular targets.
 Lomustine is a chloroethlyating compound and it causes alkylation and cross-linking of RNA and DNA at the O6 position of guanine-containing bases.
 If the DNA and RNA is not repaired, this cross-linking causes breakage during replication and eventually causes cell death via apoptosis.

 Lomustine also has other biologic effects including inhibition of DNA synthesis and some cell phase specificity.
 In general, nitrosureas lack cross-resistance with other alkylating agents.
 Since lomustine is a nitrosurea, it inhibits several processes such as carbomylation and the modification of cellular proteins.
 Lomustin also affects a variety of cellular events including ribosomal and nucleoplastic messenger RNA processing, DNA base structure, and DNA polymerase activity.
 However, the clinical application of lomustine is restricted due to dose-related toxicities such as hematologic and pulmonary toxicity.
 Lomustine is also a lipid soluble, which allows it to permeate the blood brain barrier well.
 This quality made it a reasonable candidate for the chemotherapy of intrinsic brain tumors.
 Lomustine is administered orally in six-to-eight-week intervals and with nadirs at five weeks after administration due to its delayed myelosuppressive properties.